TheBatmanofButler/MapMaker-public/README.md

 I led development on this project, which included the following tasks:
 - [x] Designing UI/UX
-- [x] Building the base map generation infrastructure (using `matplotlib` and data from [Natural Earth](https://www.naturalearthdata.com/))
+- [x] Building the infrastructure to generate base maps for each country (using `matplotlib` and data from [Natural Earth](https://www.naturalearthdata.com/))
-- [x] Designing and implementing an algorithm to place markers, labels, and connectors on the map automatically, without overlapping with country borders on the base map
+- [x] Designing and implementing an efficient algorithm to place markers, labels, and connectors on the map automatically, without overlapping with country borders on the base map
 - [x] Creating shapefiles for disputed regions that do not have publicly available geospatial data (using [QGIS](https://qgis.org/en/site/))
 - [x] Packaging the Flask application using Pyinstaller to run seamlessly on Windows, Mac, and Linux

 ## Features